-Peter Gumpesberger’s travels have yielded a series of arresting images set to go on exhibit and sale May 3 in Toronto.
+Peter Gumpesberger’s travels yielded a series of arresting images set to go on exhibit and sale in Toronto.
 (Above: “There’s No Place Like Home” – Wai-iti, New Zealand).
+(Note: Peter Gumpesberger passed away in 2019 after a battle with cancer)

 His images are often reflective and solitary and create a mood of serenity, stillness, reverence for nature, and its power.
 They can also reflect our human frailty and hopefulness. –The Art Connection Group, exhibition notes. (“Church of the Good Shepherd,” Lake Tekapo, New Zealand)